4 Steps to Overcoming Seasonal Staffing Demands

 Step 1: Know how much extra help you need

-Amazon is hiring 120,000 additional workers for the holiday season, a testament to just how important having sufficient seasonal staff is to meeting customer needs.
-Consider how many staff you had last year, evaluate whether it was successful, and factor in any customer growth over the past 12 months.
+It is SO important to have sufficient seasonal staff to meet customer needs.
+So consider how many staff you had last year, evaluate whether it was successful, and factor in any customer growth over the past 12 months.

 Think about the type of roles you’ll need to recruit for.
 For example hospitality and retail businesses will immediately think of additional bar or floor staff, but may not consider the need for additional security or admin.
 An influx of customers means higher liability for theft.
 If you’re in need of hard-to-find roles, such as chefs, the earlier you start the search, the better.